jasperjs/jasper-application/README.md

 Jasper - is a set of libraries that provides the ability to create scalable, flexible single page applications (SPA).

-Jasper uses AngularJS and use components approach to build rich javascript application.
+Jasper works over AngularJS and provide component based principle to build rich javascript applications.

 ## Get started